-Education tourism contributes to a healthy ecosystem as is it non-destructive and provides opportunities to include conservation and sustainability issues in educational experiences.
-Many outdoor experiential learning opportunities provided on the west coast are centred around the Nuu-chah-nulth First Nations philosophies of iisaak, qwa' aak qin tiic mis, and his uknis cawaak.
+Education tourism is a sustainable and restorative economy, and its growth contributes to the development of healthy ecosystems and communities.
+Many outdoor experiential learning opportunities provided on the west coast are centred around the Nuu-chah-nulth First Nations philosophies of iisaak, qwa' aak qin tiic mis, and his knis cawaak.
 In support of a sustainable, healthy ecosystem, we are seeking to increase learning opportunities offered in off-peak seasons and in less-visited communities within our region.